-c. a clause requiring the full range of relevant insurances to be provided by the contractor: advice on this must be taken from the Risk and Insurance Officer:
+c. a clause requiring the full range of relevant insurances to be provided by the contractor, advice on this must be taken from the Risk and Insurance Officer:

-d. the need for any self-employed person or consultant to have their own insurance, particularly where services are provided by employment agencies.

-Every Contract must have a clause requiring all parties to comply with the provisions of the Data Protection Act 1998 ('DPA')

-Every contract must ensure that the contractor acknowledges that the Contract and the information associated with it is subject to the Freedom of Information Act 2000 ('FoIA') Every Contract must name the supervising person/s.

-Every Contract must have a clause requiring the contractor to observe statutory requirements as to the manner in which work is to be carried out.

-Every Contract must incorporate the specification and any drawings and bills of quantities.

-Every Contract for the purchase of supplies, services or works must contain a provision enabling the Council to deal with cases where the contractor, without good reason, either wholly or partly fails to complete delivery of the supplies, services or works, the subject of the Contract, to the contract standard or at all.
-The provision must enable the Council, if so desired, to:

-- a. engage an alternative provider, and in situations of urgency, without notice to the original contractor; - b. arrange for the delivery of necessary supplies or materials from an alternative source: - c. change quality or quantity of supplies, services or works required; - d. recharge to the original contractor the costs of re-procurement and/or associated administrative and legal costs, and any costs incurred in excess of the original tendered price of the contractor to complete the delivery of the supply the subject of the contract, including the costs of any changes required to that supply, resulting from the contractor's default.
+- d. the need for any self-employed person or consultant to have their own insurance, particularly where services are provided by employment agencies. - 23.13 Every Contract must have a clause requiring all parties to comply with the provisions of the Data Protection Act 2018 ('DPA'). - 23.14 Every contract must ensure that the contractor acknowledges that the Contract and the information associated with it is subject to the Freedom of Information Act 2000 ('FoIA'). - 23.15 Every Contract must name the supervising person/s. - 23.16 Every Contract must have a clause requiring the contractor to observe statutory requirements as to the manner in which work is to be carried out. - 23.17 Every Contract must incorporate the specification and any drawings and bills of quantities as required/relevant. - 23.18 Every Contract must contain a provision enabling the Council to deal with cases where the contractor, without good reason, either wholly or partly fails to complete delivery of the supplies, services or works, the subject of the Contract, to the contract standard or at all.
+The provision must enable the Council, if so desired, to: - a. engage an alternative provider, and in situations of urgency, without notice to the original contractor; - b. arrange for the delivery of necessary supplies or materials from an alternative source: - c. change quality or quantity of supplies, services or works required; - d. recharge to the original contractor the costs of re-procurement and/or associated administrative and legal costs, and any costs incurred in excess of the original tendered price of the contractor to complete the delivery of the supply the subject of the contract, including the costs of any changes required to that supply, resulting from the contractor's default.

-Where appropriate, a standard form of contract issued by the regulatory body, trade industry or profession may be used in conjunction with these Regulations.
+23.19 Where appropriate, a standard form of contract issued by the regulatory body, trade industry or profession may be used in conjunction with these Regulations.